-The College of Liberal Arts and Sciences (CLAS), established in 1900, is the largest of the 11 colleges that comprise the University of Iowa, with 39 departments spanning the visual, performing, literary, and cinematic arts; humanities; natural and mathematical sciences; social and behavioral sciences; and communication disciplines.
+The College of Liberal Arts and Sciences (CLAS), established in 1900, is the largest of the 11 colleges that comprise the University of Iowa, with 37 departments spanning the visual, performing, literary, and cinematic arts; humanities; natural and mathematical sciences; social and behavioral sciences; and communication disciplines.
+We offer a rich liberal arts experience, at the heart of a major AAU research university.

-About 56% of our College's undergraduate students come from Iowa, representing all 99 counties.
-Fifty-six percent of our students are female.
-About 1,900 international students study in CLAS--approximately 11% of our total enrollment--and almost 2,700 of our students (about 16%) identify as coming from U.S. minority populations.
-During the last decade, CLAS has awarded more than 28,000 undergraduate degrees; there are currently about 140,000 living alumni of the College of Liberal Arts & Sciences, including more than 40,000 living in Iowa.
+About 60% of our college's undergraduate students come from Iowa, representing all 99 counties.
+Approximately 54% of our students are female.
+More than 1,700 international students study in CLAS—approximately 10% of our total undergraduate and graduate enrollment—and almost 3,600 of our undergraduate and graduate students (about 19%) identify as coming from U.S. minority populations.